smoochy/homelab-automation-scripts/Radarr/Auto_Tag/README.md

       `keep` tag to the movie.
 Or do it later in Radarr.
 2. Download `radarr_movie.py`.
 3. Modify `radarr_movie.py`:
-   1. Add URL and Port of your Radarr instance in line 11.
+   1. Add URL and Port of your Radarr instance in line 18 between `''`.
-   2. Add Radarr API Key in line 12.
+   2. Add Radarr API Key in line 19 between `''`.
-   3. Add URL and Port of your Plex instance in line 15.
+   3. Add URL and Port of your Plex instance in line 22 between `''`.
-   4. Add X-Plex-Token in line 16. ([Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
+   4. Add X-Plex-Token in line 23 between `''`. ([Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/))
-   5. Edit name of tag for watched movies (i.e. `watched`) in line 18.
+   5. Edit name of tag for watched movies (i.e. `watched`) in line 25 between `''`.
-   6. Edit name of tag for movies to keep (i.e. `keep`) in line 19.
+   6. Edit name of tag for movies to keep (i.e. `keep`) in line 26 between `''`.
-   7. Edit time in seconds after which movies should be deleted in line 22.
+   7. Edit time in seconds after which movies should be deleted in line 29 between `''`.
+4. Create folder in Tautulli environment:
-4. Copy `radarr_movie.py` into the Tautulli `Config` folder - next to `tautulli.db` and `config.ini`.
+   1. Create a folder `scripts` in the Tautulli `Config` folder - next to `tautulli.db` and `config.ini`.
+   2. Create a folder `auto_tag` inside this `scripts` folder.
+   3. Copy `radarr_movie.py` into the `auto_tag` folder.
 5. In Tautulli, go to gear icon -> `Settings` -> `Notifications Agents`
 6. Click on `Add new notification agent`.
 7. In the list, select `Script`.
 8. `Configuration` tab:
-   1. For `Script Folder` click on `Browse` and select the `Config` folder of Tautulli you copied `radarr_movie.py` into.
+   1. For `Script Folder` click on `Browse` and select the `/config/scripts/auto_tag` folder of Tautulli you copied `radarr_movie.py` into.
    2. Click for `Script File` into the dropdown menu and select `radarr_movie.py`.
    3. For `Description` chose something of your liking (i.ie `Radarr 'watched' and delete in 1h`).
-9. `Triggers`tab:
+    `Triggers`tab:
-   1. Select `Watched`.
+   4. Select `Watched`.
-10. `Conditions` tab:
+9. `Conditions` tab:
     1. `Condition {1}` should be set to: `Media Type is not Episode`.
 You need to enter `Episode` manually.
-11. `Arguments` tab:
+10. `Arguments` tab:
     1. Click on `Watched`and add `{rating_key} {title} {year}` to the `Script Arguments`.
-12. Click on `Save` and close the `Script Settings` window.
+11. Click on `Save` and close the `Script Settings` window.
-13. Adjust movie played threshold:
+12. Adjust movie played threshold:
     1. In Plex go to `Settings` -> `Settings` -> `Library` and adjust `Video played threshold` to your liking.
 I have set it to 95%.
     2. In Tautulli go to `Settings` -> `General` and set `Movie Watched Percentage` to the same value.